Neues vom Süderhof: Production

-Neues vom Süderhof (Neues vom Süderhof) was written by Marlies Kerremans, and is based on the novels by Hamburg author Brigitte Blobel.
+Neues vom Süderhof was written by Marlies Kerremans, and is based on the novels by Hamburg author Brigitte Blobel.
 This ARD and Norddeutscher Rundfunk (NDR) TV show ran from 1991 to 1997 and had 52 episodes.

 The series was originally produced and broadcast by ARD as a 13-episode series in 1991.
 "Süderhof I" refers to the 13 episodes in the 1991–92 season.
 After ARD lost the broadcasting rights to Süderhof I, no new episodes were produced.
 After a break of several years, NDR produced a reboot in 1995.
 "Süderhof II" refers to the 39 episodes of 1995–1997.
 Because Brigitte Blobel specified that the children do not age in the books, almost the entire team of actors was recast.
 Additionally, the spirit of the TV series changed greatly from Suderhof I to Suderhof II.

 The main filming locations were a horse farm in Handeloh with many outdoor scenes in the area, the city center of Buchholz (Nordheide) and the Gymnasium in Trittau, but also numerous other places in the southern and eastern parts of Hamburg.
 Monika Zinnenberg directed all the episodes, and the screenplay was written by Marlies Kerremans based on the literary sources of Brigitte Blobel.
 The theme music was composed by Rolf Zuckowski, and the background music came from Süderhof I by Michael Reinecke, who provided the German contributions to the Euro Vision Song Contest in 1983 and 1984.

 The opening theme song was written and composed by Rolf Zuckowski.
 "Wir sind die Kinder vom Süderhof" (lit.
 "We are the children of the Suderhof") has become a very popular standalone song in German culture.